JoshuaJBowen/SpaceGame.py/README.md

 # SpaceGame.py
-Fly a spaceship and laser the enemy.
+Fly a spaceship and blast the enemy with laser beams.